 It looks so empty now, doesn't it?
-My kitchen, which you may have seen a few years and a few roommates ago on The Kitchn, is large for New York City standards, but lacking in storage space.
+My kitchen, which you may have seen before on Kitchn, is large for New York City standards, but lacking in storage space.
 That's why when I first moved into this apartment, I bought a kitchen pantry from IKEA.
 It is tall and narrow, and wouldn't be my choice if I were buying a storage piece for the kitchen now, but it's what we have.

 Because I live with a roommate, we've pretty much always broken it up by each having two shelves in the unit.
-That's the most equitable, but not the most efficient solution.
-Especially when there were shared staples, like salt and baking soda, that would end up taking one person's precious shelf space.
+That's the most equitable, but not the most efficient solution — especially when there were shared staples, like salt and baking soda, that would end up taking up one person's precious shelf space.
 In fact, that's what spurred this transformation in the first place.
 Now that it's cooler here in Brooklyn, I've been baking again (thanks, Baking School!), and the baking supplies have been multiplying.

 So I took everything out and sorted it by its function.
 I left a few things that didn't really fit in with my categories in two separate piles — one for me and one for my roommate — which went back on our personal shelves.
 More on that in a minute.